pascomnet/documentation/site/content/release-notes/pascom19/_index.en.md

 These problems are known to us and we are already working on a solution
 {{% / notice%}}

-* When upgrading from pascom 19.11 to 19.13, call forwarding configurations will be lost.
+* When upgrading from pascom 19.11 to 19.13, call forwarding configuration sets will be lost.
 This predominantly affects onsite customers.
-Please make a note of all call forwardings so that they can be readded after the update
+Please make a note of all call forwardings so that they can be added again after the update

 ## Release 19.13 (01.02.2021)